 That's why I wanted to put together a short guide to help you out.
 This is, in my opinion, the best way to play a necromancer in Skyrim Special Edition without throwing in the crazy customization that mods bring.

 Keep in mind too that I'm recommending things from the standpoint of roleplaying.
 This isn't a min/max build, but instead meant to help you look, act, and feel like a necromancer.

 Race - Dunmer (Dark Elves) or Breton

-So you could come up with a backstory that you were a Dunmer coming to Skyrim for a better life, but became disgusted with how poorly yourself and your kin were treated.
-Then you turned to the darkside.
+So you could come up with a backstory that you were a Dunmer coming to Skyrim for a better life but became disgusted with how poorly you and your kin were treated.
+Then you turned to the dark side.

 Bretons aren't a bad choice, either.
 They're naturally slanted towards Conjuration, which is the heart and soul of the necromancer.

 Conjuration - Necromancy

 This is probably the most obvious, which is why I wanted to put it up front.

 Necromancers bring dead things back to life.
 That's just what they do.
 Even though Atronachs can be useful for getting the first few enemies down, they aren't your focus.